moneyforward/eslint-config-moneyforward/.github/CONTRIBUTING.md

 # Contributing

-I appreciate your considering contributing `eslint-config-moneyforward`.
+I appreciate your considering contributing `frontend-tools`.
 This document is a guide to help make your contribution easier.

 ## Getting Started